 Can aquatic therapy help individuals with cerebral palsy improve their mobility?

 Aquatic therapy is a type of rehabilitative therapy that takes place in a pool.
-Water has several properties that can make it easier for cerebral palsy patients to improve their movement patterns.
+It makes it fun and motivating to participate in physical activity.

-Aquatic therapy for cerebral palsy can involve a lot of different water-based exercises like:
+Aquatic therapy for cerebral palsy can involve various water-based exercises, including:

 - Aquatic yoga